NPS-Release

 No Agent identity/permission standard NIP NID identity + scope delegation chain

-No service quality guarantees NPT Token Budget + back-pressure control
+No service quality guarantees CGN-Estimate Token Budget + back-pressure control (CGN-Billing for commercial settlement, see token-budget §2.1)

 1.3 Architecture Overview